MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-37/README.md

 #### Step 4: Identifying Liveable and Affordable Suburbs (Q3)
 - **Scatter Plots and Model Evaluation**: Check the `Question 3` file in the `plot` directory for scatter plots and model evaluation result graphs.
 - **Livable and Affordable Index Outputs**: Refer to `question3 modified.ipynb` in the `models` directory for index outputs and model training results.

+### Conclusion and Acknowledgements

+Through this project, we conducted a preliminary analysis of the key factors influencing rental prices in Victoria, predicted future growth potential, and evaluated livability and affordability.
+Our research provides some initial insights into the real estate market in Victoria, assisting stakeholders in making more informed decisions.

+However, we also acknowledge certain limitations in this project, such as the time span of the data and the completeness of the data sources, which may affect the accuracy of the results.
+In future research, we plan to improve data acquisition and processing methods to enhance the depth and reliability of our analysis.

+Lastly, we appreciate the support and guidance provided by our tutor throughout the project.